 Find your accommodation now!

 The interior of the top floor apartment gives an impression of how it must have looked at the beginning of the 20th century.
-Similar to the outside, the interior has no straight lines.
-The striking rooms have a lot of character, with a mixture of expressionist and Art Nouveau styles.
+Similarly to the outside, the interior has no straight lines.
+In addition, the striking rooms have a lot of character, with a mixture of expressionist and Art Nouveau styles.

 Address: Provença, 261 – 265.
 08008, Barcelona, Spain

 Prices: Adult: €16.50.
 Student: €14.85.
 Disabled: €14.85.
 Children (six and under): free | Children (seven to twelve): €8.25.

-Schedules: 4 November to 28 February – Monday to Sunday: from 9am to 6.30pm (last admission: 6pm) | 1 March to 3 November – Monday to Sunday: from 9am to 8pm (last admission: 7.30pm).
+Schedules: 4 November to 28 February – Monday to Sunday: from 9 am to 6.30 pm (last admission: 6 pm) | 1 March to 3 November – Monday to Sunday: from 9 am to 8 pm (last admission: 7.30 pm).